 If you visited Pleasure Beach during the late 50s, 60s or 70s, or seen photos of the park from that time, you can't fail to have noticed the spectacular and colourful machine whirling daring riders round in small jet planes, high above everyone below.

-The ride in front is called Satellite, and behind is the Gallopers and Sky Wheels.
+The Super Jets at Pleasure Beach in 1969.
+The ride in front is called Satellite, and behind is the Gallopers and Sky Wheels. |

 The first Jets machine was developed by Maxwell in 1952.
 It was an early example of a rider-controlled ride, for each of the plane-shaped cars featured a joystick control the rider could use to move the car up and down whist it was in motion.
 It debuted at the Hull Fair and proved to be a popular attraction thanks to the innovative experience it offered, and it’s decoration played on the public's imagination about man's first explorations in space.